engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.0.7 =
+* Update: We are working on a solution for our free users to see an updated feed.
+[See this page for more information]('https://smashballoon.com/doc/smash-balloon-twitter-changes-free-version/?utm_source=twitter-free&utm_medium=readme-changelog&utm_campaign=smash-twitter-update&utm_content=MoreInformation').
+Thank you for your patience while we continue to fight for your success with our plugin!

+= 2.0.6 =
+* Fix: Fixed a conflict with Autoptimize that would cause a PHP error when clearing the Twitter cache.
+* Fix: Fixed a PHP notice that would occur when bulk deleting feeds.
+* Fix: When using the "boxed" layout, there would be no space between the header and the first tweet in the list.

 = 2.0.5 =
 * Tweak: API calls are prevented in the event that the Twitter API returns an error.
 * Fix: The feature for using your own Twitter App credentials was not working.